Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

 .. questionnote::

-    **Task - age categories of players:**
+    **Task - age groups of players:**

-    Young basketball players register at the beginning of the basketball season in one of the age categories, according to how many years they turn in the calendar year in which the season begins.
+    Young basketball players register at the beginning of the basketball season in one of the age categories (U10, U12, U14, U16, U18), according to how many years they turn in the calendar year in which the season begins.
 The registration rules are as follows:

-    - 10 and under - no category
+    - 9 and under - U10
-    - 11 or 12 years - younger pioneers
+    - 10 or 11 years - U12
-    - 13 or 14 years old - pioneers
+    - 12 or 13 years - U14
-    - 15 or 16 - Cadets
-    - 17 or 18 - juniors
+    - 14 or 15 years - U16
-    - 19 years and older - seniors
+    - 16 or 17 years - U18

     Write a program that takes the age of a basketball player in the year they register and pritnts their age category.

+    For example, if age is 15, the program should print *U16*

 .. activecode:: console__more_branching_categories